Jigda-Khatun

-Jigda-Khatun (ჯიგდა-ხათუნი) (died 1252) was a queen consort of Georgia as the first wife of King David VII Ulu.
+Jigda-Khatun (ჯიგდა-ხათუნი) (died 1252) was a Queen consort of Georgia as the first wife of King David VII.
 She served as regent during her husband's absence.

 Origin and marriage

-According to the modern historian Ivane Javakhishvili, David might have married her, around 1247, for political reasons while he stayed at the court of the Mongol Great Khan Güyük, pending his recognition as the king of Georgia and settlement of a succession dispute with his namesake cousin, David VI Narin.
-Another modern scholar Cyril Toumanoff considers Jigda a Seljuq princess, daughter of the sultan of Rum.
+According to the modern historian Ivane Javakhishvili, David might have married her, around 1247, for political reasons while he stayed at the court of the Mongol Khagan Güyük, pending his recognition as the king of Georgia and settlement of a succession dispute with his namesake cousin, David VI Narin.
+Another modern scholar Cyril Toumanoff considers Jigda a Seljuk princess, daughter of the sultan of Rum.
 An inscription from the Abelia church in the south of Georgia mentions her as Tamar-Khatun, indicating that she received a new, Christian name in Georgia.

 Regency

 Jigda-Khatun's involvement in the government of Georgia was occasioned by David's departure for the court of Batu Khan, when she, together with the courtier Jikur, was left in charge of regency.
 Jikur, although holding a relatively minor office of Master of Ceremonies (mestumre), had risen to prominence thanks to his undaunted loyalty to David and had been instrumental in reducing brigandage in the country.
 Thus, Jikur was left to protect the queen in Tbilisi.
 He was also responsible for the construction of the royal palace at Isani and levying tribute upon the "savage" mountaineers of Pkhovi.
 Jigda-Khatun's regency was defied by the nobleman Torghva of Pankisi, who attempted to secede in Kakheti, a region entrusted to him by David.
 Upon the king's return to Georgia, Torghva's courage began to fail and he fell back to his fief of Pankisi.
 Jikur lured him out with the promise of security, but had him murdered at the instigation of Jigda-Khatun.